PhonologicalCorpusTools/SLP-AA-old-/docs/source/transcription_process.rst

       :align: center

    Second, click on the Paste button.
-In the new window, you can see the copied transcription in the first line introduced by    "The currently copied transcription is".
+In the new window, you can see the copied transcription in the first line, introduced by    "The currently copied transcription is".
 Make sure it is the correct one.
-Then select Config 1, Hand 2, and click OK.
+Then select "Config 1, Hand 2", and click "OK".

    .. image:: static/paste.png
       :width: 90%